akash-patel/fw-nrfconnect-nrf/samples/nrf9160/send_sms/README.rst

 Running
 *******
 This example can be run on the nRF9160 DK using the pre-built merged.hex file.
-Make sure that the programming switch (SW5) is set to nRF91 on the DK and run the following commands:
+Make sure that the programming switch (SW5) is set to nRF91 on the DK and run the following command:

-- `nrfjprog`_ -e

-- `nrfjprog`_ --program merged.hex --verify -r
+`nrfjprog`_ --program merged.hex --sectorerase --verify -r

 .. _nrfjprog: https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Command-Line-Tools